Abdullah-TU/Data-Visualization-with-R/README.md

 ## Exploration 1
+A correlation between Corruption and Development: Corruption Perceptions Index , 2018 (Rating from 1 To 100 where 100 is the least corrupt nation) Human Developement Index, 2018

 ## Findings :
 Comparing the corruption index with the UN's Human Development Index (a measure combining health, wealth and education), demonstrates an interesting connection.
 When the